mohawksd9sd-maker/SAM3-DualZero-Conoid/math/SAM3_mathematical_model.md

-# SAM3 v4.21 — Mathematical Model Summary
+# SAM3 v4.21 — Mathematical Model Summary (with v4.22 Black-Hole Extension)

 **Author:** Shawn Dykes
-**Version:** 4.21 (May 2026)
+**Version:** 4.22 (May 2026)
-**Status:** Full 2D Dirac spectrum implemented, complete fermion sector (masses + mixing), neutrino seesaw, and Higgs vacuum stability.
+**Status:** Full 2D Dirac spectrum, complete fermion sector, neutrino seesaw, Higgs vacuum stability, **and black-hole spectral triple extension**.
 All results derived from single geometric object with no tuning.

 ## 1. Core Geometry — The Right Conoid
 The fundamental manifold is parametrized by